Andreas Leuthe

-Andreas Leuthe (born May 22, 1964, in Luxembourg) is a former Luxembourgish motorcycle racer.
+Andreas Leuthe (born May 22, 1964) is a former Luxembourgish motorcycle racer.
 He competed in the Grand Prix motorcycle racing series from 1984 to 1994.
 His best season was in 1990 when he finished in 25th position overall in the 500cc category.

 Leuthe also owns Leuthe GmbH, based in Thayngen, which is now the exclusive KL Motorrad importer for Switzerland.